-Caterpillar strongly recommends that Cat Diesel Fuel Conditioner be used with biodiesel and biodiesel blends.
+Cat strongly recommends the use of Cat Diesel Fuel Conditioner with biodiesel and biodiesel blends.
 Cat Diesel Fuel Conditioner is suitable for use with biodiesel/biodiesel blends that meet Cat biodiesel recommendations and requirements.
-Note that not all fuel additives are suitable for use with biodiesel/biodiesel blends.
+Not all fuel additives are suitable for use with biodiesel/ biodiesel blends.
 Read and follow all applicable label usage instructions.
 Also, refer to this Special Publication, "Distillate Diesel Fuel" article and also refer to the "Biodiesel" article, which includes Cat biodiesel recommendations and requirements.
-When used as directed, Cat Diesel Fuel Conditioner has proven to be compatible with non-road Tier 4 U. S. EPA certified engines that are equipped with aftertreatment devices.
+Cat Diesel Fuel Conditioner has proven to be compatible with existing and U.S. EPA 2007 onhighway certified diesel engine emission control catalysts and particulate filters.